AndersSchmidtHansen/Sidequest/readme.md

 **Important:** Test, test, test and test again.
 Check everything (again).

-### How do I get Stripe ready?
+### How do I get Stripe ready for live transactions?

-Grab your `secret` and `publishable` API keys from your Stripe Dashboard.
+After being authenticated by Stripe, grab your live `secret` and `publishable` API keys from your Stripe Dashboard.
 Add the `secret` one to your `.env` file and the `publishable` goes into the administrative panel.
 After hitting `Save` (and you have a subscription plan defined, of course), you should be good to go.

+Note, this is not necessary in development.

 **Important:** You need SSL for your site when charging customers.
 It also sends a serious signal to your potential customers that your site is secure.
 [Laravel Forge](https://forge.laravel.com/) makes this super easy, so if you just want to get going, then use that solution.